TristanVarewijck/bt-eindopdracht/README.md

 The report is only in dutch for now..
 (Dutch)

----

 ### Chromium - Google Chrome

-De app werkt met alle layers goed op Chrome, hij is ook goed responsive de app is gemaakt op Chrome dus het is niet zo gek dat het hier goed op werkt.
+De app werkt met alle layers goed op Chrome, hij is ook goed responsive.
+De app is gemaakt in Chrome dus het is niet zo gek dat het hier goed op werkt.

 #### Features